thesephist/dotink/content/posts/inkfmt.md

 Eventually, I want to build out a command-line tool that allows me to do this for a large tree of files and format code in-place.

-In the process, inkfmt currently makes four types of code transformations.
+inkfmt currently makes four types of code transformations.

 1. **Remove trailing commas at line endings**.
 In C-like programs, statements are terminated with the semicolon.
 Ink's analogous line terminator is the comma.
 But this isn't enforced at the source-code level, only in the language grammar.
 The Ink interpreter uses automatic comma insertion (like JavaScript's [ASI](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Lexical_grammar#Automatic_semicolon_insertion)) to insert missing commas where appropriate.
 This means in idiomatic Ink code, lines don't end with commas. inkfmt removes such trailing commas at line endings.
 2. **Remove trailing commas in lists**.
 Ink also allows commas to follow a list of items: